StanJulia/CmdStan.jl/README.md

 7. Added a test to compare Stan's ESS values with MCMCChains ESS values.
 8. Updated all examples to have a single Dict as data input (suggested by sdewaele).

-CmdStan.jl has been tested on cmdstan v2.19.1.
+CmdStan.jl tested on cmdstan v2.19.1.

 ## Documentation